jkulak/git-ninja/README.md

 Detached HEAD happens, when you move to a place in your repository that is not the latest commit of any of the existing branches.

-This can happen, for example, when you execute `$ git checkout cd924da` (or `$ git checkout HEAD~2` - which will switch to the working tree from two commits ago).
+This can happen, for example, when you execute `git checkout cd924da` (or `git checkout HEAD~2` - which will switch to the working tree from two commits ago).
 Simply, when you checkout any commit that is not a head of any existing branch.

-🔩 Under the hood, it means that the main HEAD (`.git/HEAD`) is not referencing any of the existing heads in the project (`$ git show-ref --heads`) and therefore is detached 😬.
+🔩 Under the hood, it means that the main HEAD (`.git/HEAD`) is not referencing any of the existing heads in the project (`git show-ref --heads`) and therefore is detached 😬.

 It's nothing scary, you are not loosing any files nor commits.
 Read [what to do when you find yourself in the detached head state](#detached-head-state).